bazel-contrib/rules_jvm_external/docs/api.md

   * `maven_coordinates=group:artifact:type:version`: Specifies a dependency of
     this artifact.
-  * `maven:compile_only`: Specifies that this dependency should not be listed as a dependency of the artifact being generated.
+  * `maven:compile-only`: Specifies that this dependency should not be listed as a dependency of the artifact being generated.

 To skip generation of the javadoc jar, add the `no-javadocs` tag to the target.